Chapter 8 : Year 1: The Brothers

 Ron met Harry’s eyes and saw that his face was a transcription of his own.
 They were thinking about the same thing: Hermione and Ginny.

 He tried to reason with himself.
 It wasn’t like Rodolphus and Rabastan Lestrange could just wander onto the school grounds!
 After all, they were two of the most wanted Death Eaters who had not yet been caught, and McGonnagall knew it.
-She would never let… but, another voice in his head reminded him, Sirius Black had managed to break in to the school unnoticed when Professor Dumbledore was headmaster…
+She would never let… but, another voice in his head reminded him, Sirius Black had managed to break in to the school unnoticed when Professor Dumbledore had been headmaster…

 “We are understaffed,” Kingsley said.
 “The Auror Department suffered the most during the war, both under the reign of Pius Thicknesse and during battles.
 We lost many of our best men and women.
 You knew a few of them – Tonks, Alastor… Anyway, we could use your services this afternoon.
 You are not fully trained Aurors yet, and if you feel even the hint of a doubt, if you don’t feel ready…”